sydneyvictor/sydneyvictor.github.com/policies_and_rates.md

 The teacher reserves the right to raise tuition at the beginning of each year.

-#### Studio and Online
+#### Studio & Online Lesson Tuition

 The following rates are applicable for students who wish to take lessons for less than one year or would like to space lessons further apart than one week (i.e. bi-weekly or once a month).
+Studio lessons are recommended when possible, however, I also provide online lessons for students who are unable to meet at the studio.
+A reliable Internet connection capable of video chat is required.

 <table>